 Sample one of these Good Manners Songs from The Child Care Lounge.

-- Manners (Tune: I'm a Little Teapot)
+• Manners (Tune: I’m a Little Teapot)

-- When You're Talking to a Friend (Tune: If You're Happy and You Know It)
+• When You’re Talking to a Friend (Tune: If You’re Happy and You Know It)

-- Good Manners (Tune: Twinkle, Twinkle Little Star)
+• Good Manners (Tune: Twinkle, Twinkle Little Star)

 Or this one from Let's Play Music.

-Finally, try a classic like, "Your Happy And You Know It"
+Finally, try a classic like “Your Happy And You Know It.”

 Play Games

-Playing games together, whether board, card, or outdoor games, encourages following directions and taking turns.
-Children have to learn how to play fairly by the rules.
-Additionally, it provides opportunities to handle winning and losing like a "good sport."
-Practice taking turns with your child by saying "my turn" and "your turn."
-Most important, focus on having fun while playing together.
+Additionally, it provides opportunities to handle winning and losing like a “good sport.”
+Practice taking turns with your child by saying “my turn” and “your turn.”
+Most importantly, focus on having fun while playing together.

 Role Play

-Create a list of things to say and then "role play".
+Create a list of things to say and then “role play.”
 For example,

-- How to introduce themselves, i.e., "Hello, my name is…"
+• How to introduce themselves, i.e., “Hello, my name is…”

-- How to join in playing with others, i.e., "May I play too?"
+• How to join in playing with others, i.e., “May I play too?”

-- How to nicely negotiate with others, i.e., No, thank you, I do not want the blue car.
-May I have the red truck, please?"
+• How to nicely negotiate with others, i.e., No, thank you, I do not want the blue car.
+May I have the red truck, please?”

 Social and Emotional Learning Skills

-We will look at communication skills and some social-emotional development activities for toddlers and preschoolers to build effective communication.
+We will look at communication skills and social-emotional development activities for toddlers and preschoolers to build effective communication.

 Communication

-Effective communication is one of life's most essential skills.
-Children need to be able to understand and express their emotions while also recognizing the feelings of others'.
+Effective communication is one of life’s most essential skills.
+Children need to be able to understand and express their emotions while also recognizing the feelings of others.
 The need for positive interactions and connections with others is vital to our well-being.
-Below are just a few of the skills used in positive communication:

-- Active Listening
+• Active Listening

-- Following Directions
+• Following Directions

-- Making Eye Contact
+• Making Eye Contact

-- Using Good Manners
+• Using Good Manners

-- Having A Sense of Humor
+• Having A Sense of Humor

-- Not Speaking Too Loudly
+• Not Speaking Too Loudly

-- Speaking Clearly
+• Speaking Clearly

-- Telling The Truth
+• Telling The Truth

-- Using Kind Words
+• Using Kind Words

 Active Listening

-Good listening skills require children to be active listeners.
-They must hear and understand what someone else is saying.
+Good listening skills require children to be active listeners; they must hear and understand what someone else is saying.
 As the foundation for effective communication, being an active listener is a skill that is essential for healthy relationships throughout life.
-Epictetus, a Greek philosopher, said, "We have two ears and one mouth so that we can listen twice as much as we speak."
-What wise words!

 Following Directions

-Also, with young children, you want to give just one direction at a time.
-Instead of saying, "put on your shirt, wash your hands, and come to the table for dinner," pause until they have put on their shirt before you give the next request.
+Also, you want to give just one direction at a time to young children.
+Instead of saying, “put on your shirt, wash your hands, and come to the table for dinner,” pause until they have put on their shirt before you give the next request.

 Furthermore, how you frame the direction makes a difference.
 You want to avoid phrasing it like a question.
-This suggests your child has an option and can say "no." Instead, ask them to repeat back what you said once you have given your direction, additionally reinforcing their listening skills.
+Framing it as a question suggests your child has an option and can say “no.”

 It is important to praise your child when you see they are following directions.
 Say things like, "Thank you for putting your blocks away the first time."